ORT-Interactive-GmbH/cordova-plugin-foxitpdf/README.md

   - __onDocSaved__: event fires when document saved.

 - __callback__: the function that executes when the event fires.
-The function is passed an `InAppBrowserEvent` object as a parameter.
+The function is passed an object as a parameter.

 ## Example